anyscale/madewithml.github.io/docs/courses/mlops/product-design.md

 Propose the value we can create through a product-centric approach:

-- `#!js product`: what needs to be build to help our users reach their goals?
+- `#!js product`: what needs to be built to help our users reach their goals?
 - `#!js alleviates`: how will the product reduce pains?
 - `#!js advantages`: how will the product create gains?